imperdin/Heavy-Optimizations/README.md

 How it's done, first you initialize a foreplay miner for 15s to warm up the HBM for the miner, it can be done using one of the two options

-A) Easy, use Cast-xmr --maxmem option to mine for 30 seconds at your pool of choice
+A) Easy, use Cast-xmr --intensity 10 option to mine for 30 seconds at your pool of choice

 B) Medium, use a diffrent Heavy amd mining config calld warm.txt with the following threads for warm (V56 & V64)